MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ### Pass the word "null" as a string value

-Sometime it's required to pass a "null" string value.
+Sometime you need to pass a "null" string value.
 In order to distinguish with `null` value, it needs to be a _Single Quotes String_.
 For example if you want to pass "null" string into the _name_ property in the `--contact` parameter:

 JSON: